 Its price tag is above average, and because there are no heatproof elements you may need to wear a glove when turning the whistle switch and picking it up (especially on a gas stove).
 Disappointingly, reviewers have mentioned that this kettle can be "obnoxiously loud" when used on an induction stovetop, specifically commenting on the electric humming tone.

 One of the cheaper Le Creuset items out there, this enamel-coated stainless steel stovetop tea kettle packs a timeless design and heaps of style.
-It's also compatible with electric, ceramic glass, induction, and gas hob types.
+It's also compatible with electric, ceramic glass, induction, and gas stove types.

 Design